Skip to main content

 compile plugins

-Example – generate text from html if missing
+Example: Generate plain text from HTML if missing

 transporter.use("compile", (mail, done) => {